 I sweetened the low fodmap blueberry smoothie with a tsp of honey, but this is optional.
 1 tsp of honey is low fodmap and allowed on both the low fodmap diet and phase 2 of the SIBO diet.

 Benefits of this SIBO smoothie

-Hemp seeds are an excellent low fodmap plant-based protein source and high in essential amino acids and fatty acids.
+Hemp seeds are an excellent low-fodmap plant-based protein source and high in essential amino and fatty acids.
 Using hemp seeds to make a SIBO breakfast smoothie is a great way to meet your daily protein requirements.

 This SIBO smoothie recipe with blueberries is excellent for healing SIBO as blueberries have been shown to reverse fatty liver.
 If a liver becomes fatty, bile production becomes hindered, resulting in low bile flow.
 Poor bile flow is an underlying cause of SIBO as bile is antimicrobial and a natural defense against SIBO.

 High-fat diets and saturated fats cause fatty liver and thus worsen IBS and SIBO symptoms.
-Many people following a low fodmap or SIBO diet eat high fat since fats are not fermentable, but a high-fat diet burdens the liver.
+Many people following a restrictive diet such as the low fodmap or SIBO diet eat high fat since fats are not fermentable, but a high-fat diet burdens the liver.
 Liver and gallbladder health is crucial for overcoming and preventing SIBO.

 If you have a fatty liver, SIBO or IBS, this liver-cleansing low fodmap blueberry smoothie is for you!
 Eating blueberries is great for weight loss, gut health, and fatty liver.